Sampling as Bandits: Evaluation-Efficient Design for Black-Box Densities: General Framework

-We now introduce BIS, a method that frames the design of adaptive samples as a bandit problem. \Cref{sec:bis} presents a general framework of BIS.
-It is built on two components: (i) a pool of candidates from which samples are selected; (ii) a criterion to select a sample at each iteration. \Cref{sec:proposal} discusses our default choice of the candidate pool. \Cref{sec:af} defines our point-selection criterion, termed GP upper Jensen bound (GP-UJB), which capitalises on a GP surrogate density. \Cref{sec:setting} provides a discussion of the choice of hyperparameters involved in GP-UJB.
+We now introduce BIS, a method that frames the adaptive design of samples as a bandit problem.
+This section presents a general framework of BIS, which comprises two key components: (i) a pool of candidates from which samples are selected, and (ii) a criterion for selecting a sample at each iteration.
+Specifying these two components (i) and (ii) defines a concrete instance of BIS.
+The construction of an effective candidate pool for black-box densities is detailed in \Cref{sec:proposal}.
+The construction of an effective point-selection criterion, which is driven by GP bandits in this work, will be elaborated in the subsequent section.
+The standing setup for BIS is stated below.

-\paragraph*{Setup:} Suppose $\Theta \subset \R^d$ is a compact hyperrectangular domain with no loss of generality, since reparametrisation can be performed otherwise.
-Let $p(\theta) = q(\theta) / Z$ be a target density of interest on $\Theta$, where $q(\theta)$ denotes the proportional term and $Z$ denotes the normalisation constant.
+\paragraph*{Setup:} Suppose $\Theta \subset \R^d$ is a compact hyperrectangular domain with no loss of generality, since reparametrization can be performed otherwise.
+Let $p(\theta) = q(\theta) / Z$ be a target density of interest on $\Theta$, where $q(\theta)$ denotes the proportional term and $Z$ denotes the normalization constant.
 Assume that $p(\theta)$ is positive over $\Theta$.
-A practical scenario in mind is that evaluation of the proportional $q(\theta)$ is possible at each $\theta$ but computationally expensive for one's computational capacity.
+A practical scenario in mind is that evaluation of the unnormalized density $q(\theta)$ is possible at each $\theta$ but computationally expensive for one's computational capacity.